 Svenja Adolphs is Professor of English Language and Linguistics in the School of English.
-She holds an MA and PhD from the University of Nottingham where she is the lead for Nottingham’s Cultures and Communication Global Research Theme and Director of the Centre for Research in Applied Linguistics.
+She holds an MA and PhD from the University of Nottingham where she is the Head of School (English) and Director of the Centre for Research in Applied Linguistics.
 She is a member of the Capability Committee of the Economic and Social Research Council and a member of the Arts and Humanities Research Council.

 +44 (0) 115 951 5151

 Connect with the University of Nottingham through social media and our blogs.